 The Samuel P. Hayes Research Library is a resource for researchers, the Perkins community, professionals, parents and the public.
 It is also home to the Perkins Archives, which house historical collections of documents, photographs and other artifacts related to the history of Perkins and the education of the blind and deafblind.

-The Library, founded in 1880, offers the largest and most comprehensive collection on the non-medical aspects of blindness and deafblindness that is available to the public.
-Explore the library’s card catalog with citations to more than 45,000 books, pamphlets, journal articles, newspaper clippings, dissertations, conference reports, and multimedia materials, as well as links to hundreds of useful websites.
+The Hayes Research Library offers the largest and most comprehensive collection on the non-medical aspects of blindness and deafblindness open to the public.
+Our online catalog includes more than 48,000 books, pamphlets, journal articles, newspaper clippings, dissertations, conference reports and multimedia materials.
+We also include links to hundreds of useful websites.

 Material from the Research Library does not circulate, but we are glad to provide access to visitors or make materials available in other ways.